iam-AbhishekYadav/JavaScript-Notes/07_Function.md

     price: 399
 })
 ```
-## How to pass Object in Function ??
+## How to pass Array in Function ??

 ``` js
 const myNewArray = [200,400,100,600]